 The result?
 Companies that are more digitally capable than ever before, and a new normal where tech trends that were once cutting edge are now required for survival.
 Will Financial Institutions (FIs) continue to keep up?
 Which fast-tracked solutions will be permanent?
 Here we’ll explore key technology transformations that have changed the industry and what they’ll look like post-pandemic.

 - Adoption of the cloud and AI technology made it possible for institutions to operate during the pandemic.
-Both will continue to increase in strategic importance and implementation going forward.
+Both will continue to increase in strategic importance and implementation in the future.

-- Use of contactless digital payment methods increased significantly during the pandemic and will have long-term implications for the future of cash and physical currency.
+- The use of contactless digital payment methods increased significantly during the pandemic and will have long-term implications for the future of cash and physical currency.

-- The shift from a competitive to a collaborative relationship between traditional FIs and fintechs has been accelerated by the pandemic.
-Industry leaders from both groups are working together toward innovative tech solutions that will continue to transform the industry post-pandemic.
+- The pandemic accelerated the shift from a competitive to a collaborative relationship between traditional FIs and fintech.
+As a result, industry leaders from both groups are working toward innovative tech solutions that will continue to transform the industry post-pandemic.

 Living in the cloud

 At the top of the pandemic, cloud-based solutions had to be implemented at warp speed as institutions across the financial services industry transitioned employees to a home model and adjusted to serve clients digitally in the absence of in-person operations.
 Even the most hesitant cloud adopters had to make the jump.

 Last summer, Morgan Stanley put cloud adoption at the top of their list of trends that would accelerate during and post-pandemic.
 Today, major players in the industry are working to make it possible for financial institutions to more easily adopt cloud solutions while maintaining regulatory compliance and reliable data security.

 - IBM has partnered with Bank of America to develop IBM Cloud for Financial Services, explicitly designed to reduce risk and help institutions implement compliant cloud solutions